 Response

-The health benchmarks incorporated into the proposed rule were developed with the help of the Oregon Health Authority.
-OHA is beginning a process to revise those benchmarks and if revised, DEQ could incorporate those changes in a future update to the art glass rule.
+This approach may be considered in the Cleaner Air Oregon rulemaking.
+However, the Cleaner Air Oregon rules does not exist yet and it would be premature for DEQ to try to guess what standards and considerations those rules may involve.
+The health benchmarks incorporated into the proposed rule were developed with the help of the Oregon Health Authority and include adjustments to account for sensitive populations.,rules

 Comment: Facility limits vs furnace limits